darebrawley/mip653/_projects/assignmen03.md

 ## Geoprocessing in concept

 Once you have completed the above please download [this PDF](https://drive.google.com/open?id=1wJWB-1k9RAm9RfhTi235vLH8yXiyWhTd) with exercises to help you solidify your understanding of geoprocessing operations.
 In particular the PDF asks you to reason through the impact of each geoprocessing operation on the geometry and/or attribute table.
 Please annotate/draw on the PDF answering the questions on each page.
+(Note you must be logged in to your NJIT email to access the PDF)